vishalbelsare/PECas/doc/install.rst

 Install PECas
 -------------

-If you meet the requirements from the above sections, you can run PECas directly from within the directory in which you obtained or unpacked it, or copy ``pecas.py`` to another destination.
-If you
-want to use PECas from multiple locations and not only from the containing directory, consider adding the PECas directory to your PYTHONPATH by running
+You can install PECas on Ubuntu by running the command

 .. code:: bash

-    export PYTHONPATH=$PYTHONPATH:/path/to/PECas

-inside your shell.
-If you also want to permanently add PECas to your PYTHONPATH, you can e. g. on Ubuntu add the above line at the end of your ``.bashrc`` file, which is usually located in your home directory.
+    sudo python setup.py install

+from within the PECas directory.
+Note that you need root privileges to be able to do this.
+If you are planning to install PECas on systems different from Ubuntu, this command might need to be adapted.